 Design Proposal -- Winnipeg, Canada

+During the winter season, Canada’s rivers turn to icy surfaced trails for exploration and adventure.
 This proposal introduces a trail visitor to a space that reflects the context of the Assiniboine River Trail while providing a warm resting place.
-By mapping and scaling down an imprint of the adjacent riverbed, the space reveals a hidden topography that supports and shapes the volume of the icy trail.
-Upon entry, a visitor occupies the conceptual “in-between” space that resembles ice.
-Within this conceptual space of ice, they can rest on the cork-block imprint of the river’s topography.
-The ceiling (a roof canopy also composed of cork block) is a “cast” imprint of the sitting surface below and gives the visitor a new perspective of the river’s depth.
-A layer of photo-luminescent paint amplifies the ceiling topography and provides a lantern or beacon during the evening hours.
-Along with emulating sheets of ice, the polycarbonate walls insulate, stabilize, and allow passive solar gain into the space.
-The two cork surfaces sandwich and trap the solar gain to create a truly warm space.
+By mapping and scaling down an imprint of the adjacent riverbed, the space reveals a hidden topography that supports and shapes the volume of the trail.
+Upon entry, a visitor occupies the conceptual “in-between” space that resembles suspended water molecules.
+The ceiling topography (a cast imprint of the sitting surface below) gives a visitor new perspective of the river’s depth.
+A layer of photo-luminescent paint amplifies the ceiling topography and provides a lantern or beacon during the evening.
+Along with emulating sheets of ice, the poly carbonate walls insulate, stabilize, and allow passive solar gain into the space.

 NYC City Rack Competition: Top 10 international finalist